gep13/gep13/input/blog/registration-for-dunddd-2014-is-now-open.md

 ---
 Title: Registration for DunDDD 2014 is now open
 Published: 1/11/2014
 Tags:
-  - Conference
+  - conference
-  - DDD
+  - ddd
-  - DunDDD
+  - dunddd
-  - Dundee
+  - dundee
-  - Event
+  - event
 ---

 # Grab your ticket for DunDDD quickly so you don't miss out!